Romancing the Stone (A Brief History of Tugtupite)

 In 2004/2005 a couple more discoveries were made.
 One was a find of exquisite combination specimens where tugtupite was a basic constituent - Fantasy Rock and its brethren.
 These rocks all consist of some mix of tugtupite with numerous other rare minerals.
 Chkalovite, sodalite, analcime, polylithionite, natrolite, and a bunch of (as of now) unidentified minerals results in some of the most sought after specimens from the complex.
 One particular mix was so striking that one of the Geo-Tour members nicknamed it "Greenlandic Margarosanite" for its beauty and rarity (pic bottom right).

-A major find were combinations of polylithionite and tugtupite - one of my favorite rocks.
+A major find were combinations of polylithionite and tugtupite - one of our favorite rocks.
 Kangerluassaq yielded beautiful specimens of a pink/magenta fluorescing tugtupite.
 A very bright tugtupite nicknamed "Sushi Tug" was found on Kvanefjeld one year - so named for its white light appearance shown below - but exceptionally bright under SW (the specimen below was huge - about 3' wide!).

 And - last but not least - is blue tugtupite, an extreme rarity.
 Very few pieces have ever been found but they are just as beautiful as the red tugtupites, and appear no different under UV light.
 But under white light they are blue.
 There is an unsubstantiated rumor that the blue coloring is bleached by UV - but the material is so rare I'm not willing to test it.

 Blue tugtupite cabochon - on display at the Narsarsuaq museum, Greenland